raspberrypilearning/comic-character/en/step_7.md

 <span style="color: #0faeb0">**Light and dark**</span> colour themes are used when designing websites and apps.
 Dark mode is a colour scheme that uses light-coloured text and icons on dark backgrounds.
 Light mode is the opposite of this.
 Providing this option to the user improves readability and accessibility.
 </p>

 Your `style.css` file includes selectors used to update your website's colour scheme.

+--- collapse ---

+**Tip:** This is just here to remind you.
+You don't have to write it again!

+---
+title: Light mode styles
+---

+--- code ---
+---
+language: css
+filename: style.html
+line_numbers: true
+line_number_start: 248
+---

-Find the comment `/* Light Mode Styles */` to see them.
+/* Light Mode Styles */

+body.light-mode {
+  background: var(--background-color-light-mode);
+  color: var(--text-color-light-mode);
+}

+.light-mode .navigation {
+  background-color: var(--background-color-light-mode-navigation);
+}

+.light-mode .year {
+  color: var(--text-color-light-mode-year);
+}

+.light-mode .logo {
+  color: var(--text-color-light-mode-logo);
+}

+.light-mode nav a {
+  color: var(--text-color-light-mode-nav);
+}

+.light-mode nav a:hover {
+  color: var(--text-color-light-mode-nav-hover);
+}

+.light-mode .header {
+  background: var(--background-color-light-mode-header);
+}

+.light-mode footer {
+  background: var(--background-color-light-mode-footer);
+  color: var(--text-color-light-mode-footer);
+}

+--- /code ---

+--- /collapse ---

 ### Add a switch to the header